Alternate history: Television

+The Marvel Cinematic Universe series, Loki (2021 & 2023), on Disney+, shows an agency which prevents alterations to the timeline.
+Alternate versions of Loki from various universes appear.

+The Marvel Cinematic Universe series, What If...?
+(2021–2024), on Disney+, shows alternate universes that depict alternate events from the MCU films.

 Online

 Fans of alternate history have made use of the internet from a very early point to showcase their own works and provide useful tools for those fans searching for anything alternate history, first in mailing lists and usenet groups, later in web databases and forums.
 The "Usenet Alternate History List" was first posted on 11 April 1991, to the Usenet newsgroup rec.arts.sf-lovers.
 In May 1995, the dedicated newsgroup soc.history.what-if was created for showcasing and discussing alternate histories.
 Its prominence declined with the general migration from unmoderated usenet to moderated web forums, most prominently AlternateHistory.com, the self-described "largest gathering of alternate history fans on the internet" with over 10,000 active members.

 In addition to these discussion forums, in 1997 Uchronia: The Alternate History List was created as an online repository, now containing over 2,900 alternate history novels, stories, essays, and other printed materials in several different languages.
 Uchronia was selected as the Sci Fi Channel's "Sci Fi Site of the Week" twice.